BrieXO vs Autodesk Construction Cloud

 BIM Without Lock-In vs Deep Autodesk Ecosystem

 Autodesk Build/ACC is the natural choice for teams deep in Revit and Navisworks.
-BrieXO is IFC-first, vendor-neutral, with carbon, commercials, and supply chain as first-class citizens.
+BrieXO is IFC-first and vendor-neutral, with carbon, commercials, and supply chain planned as first-class citizens (on the roadmap).
 Choose based on whether you want ecosystem integration or operational flexibility.

 Core decision: If you're all-in on Autodesk authoring, ACC closes the design-to-field loop.
-If you want BIM without being locked to Autodesk + a full operational stack around it, BrieXO.
+If you want a vendor-neutral path-field operations live today, with IFC-first BIM and the wider operational stack on the roadmap-BrieXO.

 DimensionBrieXOAutodesk Build / ACC

-Core identityModular construction OS (spatial + BIM + carbon + commercial + field)BIM-first project & field platform in Autodesk ecosystem
+Core identityModular construction OS — FIELD live today; spatial, BIM, carbon, and commercial modules on the roadmapBIM-first project & field platform in Autodesk ecosystem

 BIM & Spatial Intelligence